Click for Cookbook LOGIN

 Bring 6 - 8 quarts of water up to a simmer in a large stockpot.
 If you are using a crockpot, add everything else and then cover with hot water.
 I will just call these the "pot".

-Melt the butter in a frying pan and sauté 4 cups (1 carrot, 1 celery, 2 onion) mirepoix until tender.
-If you are using minced garlic, open up a place in the middle of the pan, add a pat of butter if needed and sauté until fragrant 3 minutes or so.
-Put in the pot.
+Melt the butter in a frying pan and sauté 4 cups (1 carrot, 1 celery, 2 onion) mirepoix until tender, 10 - 15 minutes.
+If you are using minced garlic, open up a place in the middle of the pan, add a pat of butter if needed add the garlic and sauté until fragrant, 3 minutes or so.
+Put it all in the pot.

 Put the roasted bones in the pot, cracking and breaking them.
 This allows the goodness inside to come out into the stock.
-Put the roasting pan on top of the stove with a burner on and add a cup or so of water.
+Put the roasting pan from the bones on top of the stove with 2 burners on and add a cup or so of water (or wine, or stock).
 Scrape the heck out of it with a metal spatula to get all the yummy bits (fond) and fat off of the bottom of the pan.
+If using wine, be sure to cook it at least 10 minutes to get rid of the raw alcohol taste.
 Dump everything from the roasting pan into your pot.

-Place a cheesecloth in a large strainer (the scola maccharon according to Grammie Gloria Chagnon) and place the strainer over a large bowl.
+Place a cheesecloth in a large strainer (the scola maccharon according to Great Grammie Gloria Chagnon) and place the strainer over a large bowl.
 CAREFULLY pour the broth from your pot into the lined strainer.
 Use the cheesecloth to catch any bits from the stock.
-Take the bits and whatever is left in the pot and let it cool.
+Take the bits and whatever is left in the pot, set it to the side, and let it cool.
 "Pick" out all the meat pieces and good bits from the "bone pile" and add to the broth.
+Dispose of these well used bones.
+(If you are really earth-friendly, you can grind up the clean bones - no meat - and add them to your garden).
 Place the broth in the fridge overnight, the fat will rise to the surface and harden.
 Remove 3/4 of the solidified fat, place it in a Ziplock container, label and freeze it - this is your start for the next stock.
-Your stock, if done correctly with sufficient bones, should have a consistency a bit like jello.
-Use what you need and freeze the rest - it lasts beautifully.
+Your stock, if done correctly with sufficient bones, should have a consistency a bit like Jello when it cools.
+Use what you need, dividing the fat so some is in each serving and freeze the rest - it lasts.

 Number Of Servings: